 - Students will be required to meet University compliance requirements upon matriculation.

 - Applicants who complete an application, meet the minimum education requirement, and are approved to do so by the APOD Application Committee will be required to sit for a PCO administered placement exam.
-This exam will be administered virtually by the Pennsylvania College of Optometry via ExamSoft and is a faculty developed Part I NBEO (National Board of Examiners in Optometry) Mock Exam
+This exam will be administered virtually by the Pennsylvania College of Optometry via ExamSoft and is a faculty developed Part I NBEO (National Board of Examiners in Optometry) Mock Exam.

 - This exam is modeled by PCO faculty after the Part I NBEO outline which can be found on the NBEO website.

-Individuals successfully meeting the required admissions selection criteria and after taking the PCO administered placement exam may receive an invitation to interview which provides further insight into the applicant’s character, communication skills and motivation, and allows an applicant the opportunity to speak with faculty members.
+Individuals successfully meeting the required admissions selection criteria and after taking the PCO administered placement exam, may receive an invitation to interview - on campus or online - which provides further insight into the applicant’s character, communication skills and motivation, and allows an applicant the opportunity to speak with faculty members.
 These interviews will be scheduled after the placement examination results are in and no earlier than January 1st.

 Once an applicant completes the interview process, a decision will be rendered by the Admissions Committee.
-At the Admission Committee’s discretion, select candidates who perform well on the PCO administered placement exam and are granted provisional acceptance may be sponsored to sit for Part 1 of NBEO during the March administration prior to starting the program.
-A minimum score of 300 or above is required to pass Part 1 of the NBEO examination.
+At the Admission Committee’s discretion, a few select candidates who perform well on the PCO administered placement exam and are granted provisional acceptance may be sponsored to sit for Part 1 of NBEO during the March administration prior to starting the program.
 Both the results of the PCO administered placement exam and NBEO Part I exam (if applicable) will be used as a diagnostic tool to help create an individualized program of study for each student.

 Those candidates that do not perform well on the PCO administered admissions exam will not be sponsored to take NBEO Part I however, may still be granted admission based on their applicant file and interview with the committee.
-These students are considered to receive “advanced placement” into the optometry degree program and will be paced to complete the program alongside the four-year OD Program.
+These students are considered to receive “advanced placement” into the traditional four-year optometry degree track.

 For deferment consideration, the following is required: